 Tree Stand and Elevated Hunting Safety

-Falls from tree stands are the leading cause of serious hunting injuries — more than firearms.
-If you hunt from an elevated stand:
+Falls from tree stands are the leading cause of serious hunting injuries - more than firearms.
+If you hunt from an elevated stand (our guide on hunting from a tree stand covers the full harness-and-lifeline system):

 If heights or stand maintenance worry you, a ground blind eliminates fall risk entirely.